tornadocashcommunity/tornadocash.cash-relayer/README.md

   - Set `RPC_URL` to a non-censoring RPC (You can [run your own](https://github.com/feshchenkod/rpc-nodes), or use a [free option](https://chainnodes.org/))
   - Set `ORACLE_RPC_URL` to an Ethereum native RPC endpoint

+4. Optional: if you want to run relayer for [Nova](https://nova.tornado.ws), fill `.env.nova` file by instructions in [Nova branch](https://git.tornado.ws/tornadocash/tornado-relayer/src/branch/nova), because config is very specific

 #### Deployment:

-1. Build and deploy the docker source for the configured neworks specified via `--profile <NETWORK_SYMBOL>`, for example (if you run relayer only for Ethereum Mainnet, Binance Smart Chain and Arbitrum):
+1. Build and deploy the docker source for the configured networks specified via `--profile <NETWORK_SYMBOL>`, for example (if you run relayer only for Ethereum Mainnet, Binance Smart Chain and Arbitrum):

   - `docker-compose --profile eth --profile bsc --profile arb up -d`

 2. Visit your domain addresses and check each `/status` endpoint to ensure there is no errors in the `status` fields
+2. Optional: if you want to run Nova relayer, just add `--profile nova` to docker-compose command